ethanmiller1/Family-Ideas/Professional Journal/Amazon Core Competencies/Algorithms.md

 [Topological Sort](https://www.geeksforgeeks.org/topological-sorting/) - find ordering of nodes, verifies if graph is DAG (V + E)

 ### **Less Common**
-Union Find - find/count disjoint sets, adding path compression is one line but improves runtime massively Dijkstra - shortest path, works for weighted, no negative weights allowed (E log V) Longest Path - brute force exhaustive will work everytime; but if acyclic, there is also a solution involving topo sort/DP Cycle Detection - for directed graph, use topo sort; for undirected, can use DFS or union find
+Union Find - find/count disjoint sets, addig path compression is one line but improves runtime massively Dijkstra - shortest path, works for weighted, no negative weights allowed (E log V) Longest Path - brute force exhaustive will work everytime; but if acyclic, there is also a solution involving topo sort/DP Cycle Detection - for directed graph, use topo sort; for undirected, can use DFS or union find